OpenHPC-AI/OpenCHAI/README.md

 git clone https://github.com/OpenHPC-AI/OpenCHAI.git
 ```

-Run configuration script to setup the manager tool
+Run the configuration script to set up the Manager tool after pulling the **rpm-stack** into the OpenCHAI directory.

 ```bash
 $ cd ./OpenCHAI